poplatek/payment-methods-book/dankort/dankortmobil/README.md

 - supports Bluetooth purchases w/PIN entry for high value purchases
 - supports a Check in/Check out solution for stores to parallelize paying and bag packing
 - supports QR-code purchases
+- high value payments can be accepted via a 4-digit PIN code or a finger print

 See video: https://www.youtube.com/watch?v=PN8ARuIjbE8